 Who it’s for: Gamers and anyone who wants masses of screen space for their next project.

 Why we picked the BenQ EX3203R:

 As the prices of high-resolution screens have come down, so have the prices of larger displays.
-A few years ago 32-inches of screen space would have cost you a fortune, but today an excellent display like the BenQ EX3203R is exceedingly affordable.
-It offers 32-inches of screen space with a respectable resolution of 2,560 x 1,440p (the gaming sweet spot) and a high refresh-rate of 144Hz.
+A few years ago, 32 inches of screen space would have cost you a fortune, but today an excellent display like the BenQ EX3203R is exceedingly affordable.
+It offers a respectable resolution of 2,560 x 1,440p (the gaming sweet spot) and a high refresh rate of 144Hz.

 As if that wasn’t enough, there’s also HDR support, an immersive, 1800R curvature, and FreeSync 2 for kicking screen tearing and stuttering to the curb.
 This is a monitor that ticks so many boxes we’re not entirely sure which category to put it in, but considering its impressive size and stature, best 32-incher seems like a great fit.

 Considering the price, the frame and stand look pretty great too.
-What’s not to like about this affordable monster?
+What’s not to like about the?

 Research and buying tips